-Same as 1a.4.1.
+Same as that provided for the guidelines provided in 1a.4.1.

-- 1a.4.6.
-If guideline is evidence-based (rather than expert opinion), are the details of the quantity, quality, and consistency of the body of evidence available (e.g., evidence tables)? - □ Yes → complete section 1a.7 - $\bowtie$ No → report on another systematic review of the evidence in sections 1a.6 and 1a.7; if another review does not exist, provide what is known from the guideline review of evidence in 1a.7
+1a.4.6.
+If guideline is evidence-based (rather than expert opinion), are the details of the quantity, quality, and consistency of the body of evidence available (e.g., evidence tables)?

+⊠ Yes → complete section 1a.7

+□ No \rightarrow report on another systematic review of the evidence in sections 1a.6 and 1a.7; if another review does not exist, provide what is known from the guideline review of evidence in 1a.7